Chairperson of the Board of Trustees, The Kitasato Institute

 With profound respect for the sanctity of life, our purpose is to contribute to society by dedicating ourselves to the quest for truth through the application of practical science.

 Tradition and Innovation, Wisdom and Practice

 The mission of the Kitasato Institute, integrated with Kitasato University, is to return to society the expertise in Life Sciences that has been accumulated over the 100 years since Dr. Shibasaburo Kitasato proclaimed the importance of maintaining a spirit of practicality.
 The Institute remains at the leading edge in nine practical fields that are held crucial in our current times, grounded in the achievements of the closelyrelated fields of education, research and medicine.

 Transformation of Kitasato's Vast Wisdom in Life Sciences into Nine Mission Fields

 While the Institute, integrated with Kitasato University, strives for greater advances in specialized educational and research fields, it also promotes research to apply these results to clinical situations.
 In addition, it is strengthening integrated efforts in various areas, from basic research and drug discovery to vaccine development, education and research in infection control, interprofessional health care, education and research in agromedicine for health promotion and environmental preservation, and education and research in the field of medical engineering for longer healthy lives.
-The Institute also devotes itself to clinical trials and research to achieve beneficial integration of high-quality, safe pharmaceutical development through the collaboration and aims of its four hospitals, as well as a beneficial combination of Western and Oriental medicine.
+The Institute also devotes itself to clinical trials and research to achieve beneficial integration of high-quality, safe pharmaceutical development through the collaboration and aims of its three hospitals, as well as a beneficial combination of Western and Oriental medicine.

 Nine Mission Fields